newaetech/CW305-Arm-DesignStart/README.md

 10. Generate the FPGA PLL: this is needed because we've deleted the PLL from the `clocks_and_resets` block and moved it to the top-level Verilog.
-    Under "Project Manager", click on "IP Catalog", search for "clock wizard", and double-click on the "Clocking Wizard" search result.
+    Under "Project Manager", click on "IP Catalog", search for "clock wizard", and double-click on the "Clocking Wizard" search result (Customize IP).
 In the "Clocking Options" tab, select the following options:
      - MMCM
      - Frequency Synthesis
      - Phase Alignment